remoteintech/remote-jobs/company-profiles/hugo.md

 ## Region

-Everywhere - You have an European nationality or your already in the posession of a Dutch working permit or you are willing to work remote.
+Worldwide - You have an European nationality, or your already in the possession of a Dutch working permit, or you are willing to work remote.

 ## Company technologies